 4 climbers, including 2 Boy Scouts, found alive after going missing while hiking Mount Baker in Washington

-Four climbers, including two 13-year-old Boy Scouts, were found alive hiding in a cave after they were reported missing while hiking Mount Baker in Washington state, officials said Monday.
+Four climbers, including two 13-year-old Boy Scouts, were found alive after they were reported missing while hiking Mount Baker in Washington state, officials said Monday.

 The two Boy Scouts and two adult leaders were taken to the hospital for hypothermia, Whatcom County Sheriff Bill Elfo told KING5.